The members of the leadership team guide ICF to be a place where people encounter God and then bless others.

 Sebastiaan is the country coordinator for CAMA services.
 He holds both a Dutch and US passport, but grew up in Burkina Faso and Cote d’Ivoire.
 His wife Jeana is on staff at ICF.
 They have three boys and are expecting a fourth child soon.

 Jeana is a teacher and mom.
 After teaching kindergarten for five years in the U.S., she and her husband moved to Africa to work with a relief and development organization.
 She loves playing games and taking pictures.

 Shinae arrived in Dakar at the end of 2011 with her family from Northern VA, USA.
-Her husband, John, is a Foreign Service Officer.
-They have 2 daughters.
-Originally from Seoul, South Korea, Shinae used to work at the British Embassy in Seoul and for VA public schools.
-She enjoys going to the local markets, taking pictures of the Senegalese scenery, playing novice tennis and having fellowship with international friends.
+She and her husband have 2 daughters.
+Originally from Seoul, South Korea, she used to work at the British Embassy in Seoul and for a VA county public schools.
+She enjoys going to the local markets, taking pictures of the Senegalese scenery, and taxing kids to practices for swimming and surfing.